 Pizza Sauce Ingredients

 The foundation of pizza sauce is tomatoes.
 Fresh tomatoes are ideal, but canned tomatoes or canned tomato sauces can be used in a pinch for a fresh-tasting result.
 If using canned tomatoes, use a mixture of cut and crushed tomatoes.
-For fresh tomatoes, crush them before creating your sauce.
+For fresh tomatoes, chop them finely in a blender before creating your sauce.

 Sugar (white or brown granulated) is essential for balancing the rawness and acidity of tomatoes.
 There are alternatives for the best sugar-free pasta sauces, as I found the sauce may taste bland without any sugar.